 The extent of funding from profit retention is a factor determining a company’s financial standing.
 Lower risk companies have a higher proportion of their funds being sourced from profit retention.
 A high value would indicate a mature company with a history of good profits and a conservative dividend payout ratio.

 This is the gearing ratio: the relationship between liabilities and equity.
 The higher the value of this ratio, the higher the level of risk because the more a company borrows, the more susceptible it is to financial difficulties in the event of a downturn in trading.

-Under each model, the ratios that are combined and weighted to produce a score, which is then correlated to a point on a scale of Financial Health from 0 to 1.
+The ratios are combined and weighted to produce a health score, which is then correlated to a point on a scale of Financial Health from 0 to 1.